Enumerating Regular Languages with Bounded Delay: Conclusion and future work

-\subparagraph*{Future work.} We have introduced the problem of ordering languages as sequences while bounding the maximal distance between successive words, and of enumerating these sequences of small edit scripts to achieve constant delay.
-Our main result is a PTIME characterization of the regular languages that can be ordered in this sense for the push-pop distance (or equivalently the Levenshtein distance), for any specific number of sequences; and a constant-delay enumeration algorithm for the orderable regular languages.
+We have introduced the problem of ordering languages as sequences while bounding the maximal distance between successive words, and of enumerating these sequences with small edit scripts to achieve bounded delay.
+Our main result is a PTIME characterization of the regular languages that can be ordered in this sense for the push-pop distance (or equivalently the Levenshtein distance), for any specific number of sequences; and a bounded-delay enumeration algorithm for the orderable regular languages.
 Our characterization uses the number of classes of interchangeable states of a DFA~$A$ for the language, which, as our results imply, is an intrinsic parameter of~$\L(A)$, shared by all (trimmed) DFAs recognizing the same language.
 We do not know if this parameter can be of independent interest.

 Our work opens several questions for future research.
 The questions of orderability and enumerability can be studied for more general languages (e.g., context-free languages), other distances (in particular substitutions plus push-right operations, corresponding to the Hamming distance on a right-infinite tape), or other enumeration models (e.g., reusing factors of previous words).
 We also do not know the computational complexity, e.g., of optimizing the distance while allowing any finite number of threads, in particular for slender languages.
-Another complexity question is to understand if the delay of our enumeration algorithm could be made polynomial in the input DFA.
+Another complexity question is to understand if the bounded delay of our enumeration algorithm could be made polynomial in the input DFA rather than exponential, or what delay can be achieved if the input automaton is nondeterministic.